ddbj/www/_ddbj/location-e.md

 ## Description of Location

-Location, the region of the presented sequence where corresponds to a feature, described with the International Nucleotide Sequence Database is as follows.
+Location, the region of the presented sequence where corresponds to a feature, described with INSDC is as follows.

 | **Example of Location**           | **Meaning**                                                                                                                                                                                                                                                  |
 |---|